-We recognize revenue, net of estimated returns, when the risks and rewards of ownership are transferred to our customers.
 We estimate the liability for sales returns at the time of sale, based on our level of historical sales returns.
 We allow returns following a sale, depending on the channel and promotion.
 Our level of sales returns differs by channel, with our Direct channel typically experiencing the highest rate of returns.